LoboVH/NFT-contract-NEAR-PROTOCOL/README.md

 [NEAR-CLI](https://docs.near.org/docs/tools/near-cli#setup)

 ### Clone this Repo
-Use `git clone https://github.com/LoboVH/NFT-contract-NEAR-PROTOCOL.git` to get the file in this in your localmachine.
+Use `git clone https://github.com/LoboVH/NFT-contract-NEAR-PROTOCOL.git` to get this file in your localmachine.
 `cd NFT-contract-NEAR-PROTOCOL`